 Val d’Isere, France

 If you’re looking for something more challenging than just skiing down a mountain slope then Val d’Isere has plenty for you too.
-You can try ice skating or snowboarding; play golf at one of its two golf courses; visit one of its many museums; take an excursion up Mont Blanc (Europe’s highest peak); go sledding down Le Brévent with your family…the possibilities are endless!
+You can try ice skating or paragliding; visit one of its many museums; take an excursion up Mont Blanc (Europe’s highest peak); go sledding down Le Brévent with your family and go dog sledding.

 The town itself has a population of around 2,500 people but during winter months when there’s snow on the ground, Sestriere swells with crowds from all over Europe who come to enjoy its slopes.
-The village itself has little more than hotels, restaurants and shops but if you’re looking to spend some time off-piste then there are plenty of options nearby such as Cervinia or Zermatt (both just over an hour away).
+Although some of the lift infrastructure is a little dated and not quite French standards, the Via Lattea is pretty snow sure, with 80% of the resort above 1800 metres.

 Val Thorens, France